FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/power_distr/power-distr.rst

 - Unless it's a solar power bank, NEVER leave your battery in the sun!
 - Follow the manufacturer's guidelines on the time required to fully charge your COTS USB Battery Pack.
-- Avoid leaving your COTS USB Battery Pack on prolonged chage as this may cause it to overheat.
+- Avoid leaving your COTS USB Battery Pack on prolonged charge as this may cause it to overheat.
 - If the COTS USB Battery Pack becomes excessively hot during charging or discharging, unplug it from the power source or powered device immediately